High Evolutionary: Fictional character biography

 Continuing his work on Counter-Earth, the High Evolutionary used his technology to accelerate Counter-Earth so that he can have it combine with Earth.
-To help in that, the High Evolutionary sent a meteor to Earth that altered Earth's vibration frequencies where their synching will merge the two planets.
-This plot attracted the attention of the Avengers and the Champions where Falcon and Viv are unexpectedly teleported to Counter-Earth and brought to the High Evolutionary.
-He decides to evolve them where he starts by turning Viv into a human.
+To help in that, the High Evolutionary sent a meteor to Earth that altered Earth's vibration frequencies; their synching will merge the two planets.
+This plot attracted the attention of the Avengers and the Champions where Falcon and Viv Vision are unexpectedly teleported to Counter-Earth and brought to the High Evolutionary.
+He decides to evolve them, starting by turning Viv into a human.
 The Avengers and the Champions went to Counter-Earth and fought the New Men and then caused a malfunction with the High Evolutionary's teleporter where he seemingly perished.
 It was discovered during this time that the High Evolutionary had created a clone of himself called the Higher Evolutionary where he had more compassion than his creator and had been hooked up to the Orbit-Engine where his removal will destroy Counter-Earth.
 The High Evolutionary was actually turned into sentient digital data and trapped in an unknown dimension.
-As he evolved the life on the planet that he landed on, he had a run-in with Viv who was also sent there as a side-effect of deactivating the Orbit-Engine and states that it would require a digital connection for him to return.
-Upon discovering that Vision is building Viv 2.0 to replace Viv, the High Evolutionary states that it would be their connection back to their reality.
+As he evolved the life on the planet that he landed on, he had a run-in with Viv, who was also sent there as a side-effect of deactivating the Orbit-Engine and states that it would require a digital connection for him to return.
+After discovering that Vision is building Viv 2.0 to replace Viv, the High Evolutionary states that it would be their connection back to their reality.
 Viv used the connection to go back to her reality while the High Evolutionary was left in the unknown dimension.

 The High Evolutionary was returned to his dimension by a machine used by the Knights of Wundagore.
 He left Counter-Earth upon becoming disappointed with the outcome of his experiment.

-At some point as part of the prelude to the "Hunted" storyline, Kraven the Hunter hunted some New Men to draw out the High Evolutionary.
+In the prelude to the "Hunted" storyline, Kraven the Hunter hunts several of the New Men to draw out the High Evolutionary.
 Kraven cuts a deal with the High Evolutionary to take his DNA sample and create 87 clones of him in order for them to go out into the world and prove themselves to Kraven.
 The High Evolutionary agrees to the terms and creates the clones.
-Out of these clones, only one that calls himself the Last Son of Kraven killed the other clones and proved himself to Kraven the Hunter.
+The Last Son of Kraven kills the other clones and proves himself to Kraven the Hunter.

+In Spider-Boy, the High Evolutionary is revealed to have known Madame Monstrosity, who also experiments with creating Humanimals.
+He was not pleased with the demonstration that fused a plumber with a crab nor the fact that Madame Monstrosity has not created Humanimals who can shift between their human and animal forms.
+The High Evolutionary leaves, advising Madame Monstrosity not to contact him again.
+After Madame Monstrosity transforms herself into a chimera to battle Spider-Boy and is defeated, the High Evolutionary saves her and takes her to be studied, being impressed with her form.